JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 orange dot are a lookup on `$PATH` for `/usr/bin/openssl`.
-Well, since both versions of `openssl` can live at that location, we aren't sure which we will get, and therefore we might get a different component than the one that we actually mean, the way that we identify components is too coarse grained.
+Well, since both versions of `openssl` can live at that location, we aren't sure which we will get, and therefore we might get a different component than the one that we actually mean, the way that we identify components in this example is too coarse grained.
 ![Example of a relation that is surjective but not injective](/images/Surjective.svg){.md-image}

 This diagram demonstrates what is meant by correct deployment.
 There is exactly